joinneya/technical-test/INSTRUCTIONS.md

 A user sends a message to Neya, for example:

-> “I’m new here and would love to meet other parents with toddlers nearby.”
+> “I’m new and would love to meet other parents with toddlers.”

 Your agent should: